roger-booth/innercube/README.md

  Results of the rotation are unloaded back into the affected cubes.<br>

 Next milestone<br>
   Levitating cube for TiltFive.
-Operated by voice commands via Bizby.
+Operated by voice commands via Bixby.